Optimal DNN Primitive Selection with Partitioned Boolean Quadratic Programming: Background

 \subsection{Data Layouts}

-Each primitive takes inputs in a given data layout, performs the operations of one or more layers, and produces output in a given format.
-Some DNN libraries produce all inputs and outputs in a canonical format, such as the $NCHW$ data layout used by Caffe \cite{Jia:EECS-2014-93}.
-However, forcing each layer to use the same format removes the opportunity to customize layouts to particular operations (such as convolution with large $K$ but small $C$) or for cross-layer optimizations that exploit specialized layouts.
+Each primitive takes inputs in a given data layout, performs the operations of one or more layers, and produces output in a given layout.
+Some DNN libraries produce all inputs and outputs in a canonical layout, such as the $NCHW$ data layout used by Caffe \cite{Jia:EECS-2014-93}.
+However, forcing each layer to use the same layout removes the opportunity to customize layouts to particular operations (such as convolution with large $K$ but small $C$) or for cross-layer optimizations that exploit specialized layouts.

 A simple way to find the cost of implementing any layer with any primitive is to execute the primitive using sample inputs for the layer.
 The cost of execution of most DNN layers depends primarily on the dimensions of the input rather than on the actual input values.
 Since the execution time tends to remain stable regardless of the particular input values, it is possible to measure with some consistency the execution time of a given primitive implementing a given layer.
 However, given a set of execution times for each of the layers in a network with different primitives, it is not obvious which primitives to select to implement each layer to maximize overall performance.